By Echo Wang and Krystal Hu

 Started as an open-source project in 2011 by co-founder Dmitriy Zaporozhets in his house in Ukraine, GitLab is notable for being a fully remote work force since inception, currently with approximately 1,350 employees in more than 65 countries.

-GitLab, which creates online tools to reduce the software development cycle by allowing teams to collaborate, was last valued at $6 billion after a secondary share sale in January, according to startup data platform PitchBook.
+The company was last valued at $6 billion after a secondary share sale in January this year, according to startup data platform PitchBook.

 GitLab’s debut comes amid a flurry of major tech listings as software and technology companies look to capitalize on the sky-high investor demand for new, high-growth tech stocks.
 UiPath Inc and Coupang Inc made strong U.S. market debuts earlier this year.

 But the IPO market has slowed in recent weeks as concerns over inflation and choppy trading forced some companies to delay their listing plans.